Salome (software)

 SALOME does not contain a physics solver but it provides the computing environment necessary for their integration.
-The SALOME environment serves as a basis for the creation of disciplinary platforms, such as salome_meca (containing code_aster), salome_cfd (with code_saturne) and SALOME-HYDRO (with TELEMAC-MASCARET).
+The SALOME environment serves as a basis for the creation of disciplinary platforms, such as salome_meca (containing code_aster), SALOME_CFD (with code_saturne) and SALOME-HYDRO (with TELEMAC-MASCARET).
+In addition, the graphical user interface of the CATHARE thermal-hydraulic code, GUITHARE, is also based on the SALOME environment.

 It is also possible to create tools for specific applications (for example civil engineering, fast dynamics in pipes or rotating machines, available in salome_meca) whose specialized graphical interfaces facilitate the performance of a study.

 In addition to using SALOME through its graphical interface, most of the functionalities are available through a Python API.
 SALOME is available on its official website.

 A SALOME Users’ Day takes place every year, featuring presentations on studies performed with SALOME in several application domains, either at EDF, CEA or elsewhere.
 The presentations of previous editions are available on the official website.

 History and consortium

 The development of SALOME started around the year 2000 by a 9-sided partnership, including EDF, CEA and Open Cascade.
 The SALOME acronym means "Numerical Simulation by Computing Architecture in Open Source and with Evolving Methodology" (in French, « Simulation numérique par Architecture Logicielle en Open source et à Méthodologie d'Évolution »).
 Since 2020, the partnership focuses on industrial applications in the energy domain and is formed by EDF and CEA.